patchamama/The-last-book-page/README.md

 # Agile Methodology

-For the management of the development of the application, an agile approach was used and for this purpose a kanban board was used as you can see in the link:
+For the management of the development of the application, an agile approach was used and for this purpose a kanban board was used as you can see in the [link](https://github.com/users/patchamama/projects/8/views/1).

 ![GitHub kanban board](docs/agile/kanban.png)